25 Oct 3 simple games to help your child with spelling

 This game is great.
 It not only helps with spellings but can also help with hand writing.

 When I first started attending courses on dyslexia it was suggested not to do word searches with dyslexic children.
-However, over the past six years since I started Starr Tutoring I have used them a lot.
+However, over the past six years since I started Clara James Tutoring I have used them a lot.
 I generally find that as long as you keep them appropriate to the age and the ability of the child they will be enjoyed.

 In fact, very often the dyslexic children I work with are far better at word searches than non-dyslexics!
 Coincidence?
 I don’t know….

-One: you create a word search containing the words you are working on and the child endeavours to find them.
+You create a word search containing the words you are working on and the child endeavours to find them.

 If you make the grid approximately 10 squares by 10.